 Reopening Thorpe Park Resort in the safest way possible

-2020 has certainly been a year like no other!
-From all of us at Thorpe Park Resort we hope you and your family have kept well over the last few weeks and months.
+2020 was certainly a year like no other!
+From all of us at Thorpe Park Resort we hope you and your family have kept well over the last few months.

 Health and safety remains our top priority.
 As you’d expect, a day out or a short break at Thorpe Park is going to be a little different to before but everything we are introducing is with your safety, and our staff’s safety in mind.